Q&A: Why online compliance training is more important than ever

 A strong training culture is the backbone to any company, and as today’s climate has spurred an increase in mobile gaming, sports betting and digital currencies, lending the industry to higher rates of financial and cybercrimes, virtual training has become more critical -- and effective -- than ever.
 With the casino industry operating as a 24/7 business, online training offers a reliable yet flexible way to ensure your team is trained.
 In this interview, Lauren Melcher, operations manager for Vector Solutions, Casino Essentials' parent company, discusses the benefits of online training and how it can contribute to building a strong training culture at your casino.

-To learn more about the benefits of online training and how it can work for your operation, join Casino Essentials in its webinar on Dec.
-8 at 2 p.m.
-ET to see how casinos simplify the way they manage new hire onboarding, compliance and leadership training.
+To learn more about the benefits of online training and how it can work for your operation, watch this webinar on-demand to see how casinos simplify the way they manage new hire onboarding, compliance and leadership training.

 What do you think the industry is doing really well when it comes to training?
 What are its biggest challenges?